daabir/cameraAppReact/readme.md

 ## What is it?

 A basic camera component for react apps.
-There is no styling.
-Just pure functionality.
+By basic I mean very basic.
+It works and it is functional.
-Sole purpose of this component is to be reused whenever needed.
+The main purpose of this component is to be reused whenever needed.